fhstp/soniscope-jupyter/dev-logbook.md

 ## Step ...: display a circle lens under mouse

 ## Step ...:  transport only visual properties and ids between frontend and backend

+maybe use send() like for button click event